 Material Safety Priority

-Maximize dimensional fit
+Maximize the size fit rate

 5. Conclusion